-)-- On Sunday, September 25th, Minnesotans will walk as part of the American Foundation for Suicide Prevention (AFSP) Out of the Darkness Community Walks in St. Paul’s Como Park.
+On Sunday, Sept.
+25, Minnesotans will walk as part of the AFSP Out of the Darkness Community Walks in St. Paul’s Como Park.
 Thousands of people nation-wide participate in these walks to benefit AFSP in efforts to raise money for vital research and education programs to prevent suicide, save lives, increase national awareness about depression and suicide, advocate for mental health issues, and assist survivors of suicide loss.
-The Out of the Darkness Community Walks are 3-5 mile walks taking place in over 200 communities across the country this fall.
-There are five walks this fall for the AFSP around the state of Minnesota.
+Wade Hanson is a Board Member for the Greater MN Chapter of AFSP.

 Wade Hanson of Wade Hanson Enterprises is a board member for the Greater MN Chapter of the American Foundation for Suicide Prevention.
 He lost his sister to suicide 10 years ago and since being on The Apprentice, he has been inspired to become more involved in a variety of charitable organizations and events.
 The AFSP is particularly important to Hanson.